Pfern/TtT-in-Portugal-2016/TtT_session_2.md

 <a name="motivation"></a>
 ####Motivation and demotivation
-PEDRO

 In general terms, as an instructor, if you feel that you need to motivate learners you should stop and think.
 There must be something wrong.
 You may be unable to identify the reason but this should be seen as a signal not to continue.
 You should not need to motivate people that fall in yor hands, but if you do, you should have a strategy in place for that.
 Start with figuring out the level of the audience and what could grab their interest.

 You should identify factors that may demotivate your audience and build plans to avoid them.
 Factors that relate to delivery format are a particular concern, as they can ruin training that has been carefully built, content-wise.
 Lengthy lectures, over-crowded slides, lack of materials to follow-up are good examples.

+---
+> The lesson on [Motivation and Demotivation]*(xxxx)* from the [Software/Data Carpentry Instructor training]*(xxxxx)* is a very interesting reading on the topic.
+Here is a short extract:
+>
+> ###Things that an instructor shouldn't do in a course

+> - Tell learners they are rubbish because they use Excel and/or Word don't modularize their code, etc.
+> - Repeatedly make digs about Windows and praise Linux, e.g., say that the former is for amateurs.
+> - Criticise GUI applications (and by implication their users) and describe command-line tools as the One True Way.
+> - Dive into complex or detailed technical discussion with the one or two people in the audience who clearly don't actually need to be there.
+> - Pretend to know more than you do.
+People will actually trust you more if you are frank about the limitations of your knowledge, and will be more likely to ask questions and seek help.
+> - Use the J word ("just").
+This signals the learner that the instructor thinks their problem is trivial and by extension that they therefore must be stupid for not being able to figure it out.
+>
+> From: [Motivation - Software/Data Carpentry Instructor training]*(xxxxx)*
+>
+---

 The techniques that can be used to keep motivation up in an audience are called engagement.

 Examples of techniques that you can use to promote engagement in training: